 The Bank requires every employee to undertake a minimum of five training days every year, ensuring not only their continuous professional improvement but also their being updated on industry developments.

-For 2016, the Bank conducted, at least, 99 programs which allowed our employees to attend, on average, about three trainings for the year.
+For 2018, the Bank conducted, at least, 125 programs.
 Here are only some of the highlights of the above-mentioned recent trainings of the Bank:

 ||Number of Trained Employees

 |Values Orientation Workshop